 - Kunafa at Sweets Syrian Palace – this delectable dessert is filled with cheese and topped with a sugary sweet syrup.
 You must try one while in Egypt!

-- Citadel of Qaitbay (entrance fee: 40 LE per person) – this 15th century fortress was an important defensive stronghold for Egypt.
+The Citadel of Qaitbay is a 15th century fortress that was an important defensive stronghold for Egypt.
 Today it has been restored and provides stunning views of the sea and the city from the fortress walls.
 There are also several small market stalls lining the street near the entrance.

-- Bibliotheca Alexandrina (entrance fee: 70 LE per person) – a beautiful building containing the largest reading room with open bookshelves in the world.
-Also contains 3 museums and 2 permanent exhibitions.
+The Bibliotheca Alexandrina is a beautiful building containing the largest reading room with open bookshelves in the world.
+It also contains 3 museums and 2 permanent exhibitions, all of which are certainly worth checking out during your visit to Alexandria.

-- Ancient Roman Amphitheater (entrance fee: 80 LE per person) – this small amphitheater is a short distance from the Cecil Hotel and should only take about an hour to have a walk around the ruins.
+The Ancient Roman Amphitheater is a small amphitheater just a short distance from the Cecil Hotel.
+The ruins have been well preserved and there are some interesting artifacts that you’ll want to see during your visit.
+It’s a small area and should only take about an hour to have a walk around the ruins.

-- Kom el Shoqafa Catacombs (entrance fee: 60 LE per person.
-No cameras allowed inside) – the catacombs were accidentally discovered in 1900 when a donkey fell into a hole in the ground and are the largest-known Roman burial site in all of Egypt.
+The Kom el Shoqafa Catacombs were accidentally discovered in 1900 when a donkey fell into a hole in the ground and are the largest-known Roman burial site in all of Egypt.
 You’ll descend a spiral staircase into the eerie underground tomb.
 If you Uber or taxi here, plan on some serious inner-city traffic!

-If you are looking for a great deal on trendy clothes, Alex is the perfect place to get it!
+If you are looking for a great deal on trendy clothes, Alexandria is the perfect place to get it!
 The downtown area is lined with clothing and accessory shops offering everything from inexpensive knockoffs to high-end, expensive garments.
+Check out our favorite shopping venues in the city:

-- Souq Ibrahimiyya – head over to this lively souq in the morning to catch vendors slinging fresh produce, seafood, and a variety of meats (both dead and alive).
+- Souq Ibrahimiyyah – head over to this lively souq in the morning to catch vendors slinging fresh produce, seafood, and a variety of meats (both dead and alive).

 - Sayed El Safty – a delightful antique shop full of treasures!